jagman88/Clean-BLS-County-Level-Employment-Data/README.md

 # Getting Started

 BLS LAU data are available monthly from 1990-2017, and can be found at: <https://download.bls.gov/pub/time.series/la/>.
-In order to run this cleaning code, download the following files from the above link to the same folder as this script:
+The code downloads the following raw data files from the BLS website:

 - la_area.txt
 - la_data_0_CurrentU90_94.txt